percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 If no other header extensions are present in the packet and the OHB is introduced, that will consume an additional 8 octets.
 If other extensions are already present, the OHB will consume up to 4 additional octets.

+Open Issue: For an audio confernce using opus in a narrowband configuration at TBD kbps with 20 ms packetizaton, the total bandwidth of the RTP would change from TBD to TBD.
+Do we want to consider having some AES-GCM transfroms with reduced length authentication tags?

 # Security Considerations